Weather Spies – A Pack of Beagles

 That was boring so he put in for intelligence work, overseen by the super-secret British Special Operations Executive.
 Its officers thought it might be useful if he, a trained meteorologist, might parachute into Belgium and organize a network to send weather reports back to the RAF’s bomber command.
 Operation Beagle was its code name.

 After parachute and radio training, he and two radiomen were dropped into enemy territory but due to pilot error they landed 40 miles from their destination of Rienne in southwestern Belgium.
-The resistance had arranged for Toussaint to lodge at an inn there managed by Madame Edmond Brichet, a stern widow hatred of the Boche (Germans) roiled far below her surface like the boiling ferrous magma at the core of the earth.
-He posed as a watchmaker, and the resistance provided stolen weather instruments.
+The resistance had arranged for Toussaint to lodge at an inn there managed by Madame Edmond Brichet, a stern widow whose hatred of the Boche (Germans) roiled far below her surface like the boiling ferrous magma at the core of the earth.
+Posing as a watchmaker, the resistance provided him with stolen weather instruments.